-If It’s Good, founded in 2020, is a research platform that uses feminist, collaborative and inclusive methods.
-As an organisation, we engage in two main activities: we curate artistic events and design digital tools.
+If It’s Good, If It’s Good, founded in 2020, is a research platform that uses feminist, collaborative and inclusive methods.

 Géraldine Miquelot is a researcher and independent curator.
-After a thesis on cultural mediation practices in contemporary art institutions, she began to conduct her research on labour and the conditions of collaboration, visible in particular in her blog: https://geraldinemiquelot.fr/.
+After a thesis on mediation practices in contemporary art institutions, she continues her research on the practice and conditions of collaboration, visible in particular in her blog: https://geraldinemiquelot.fr/.
 Since 2022, she has been running Art Boulot, a training and consulting company dedicated to helping art professionals manage their administrative and organisational tasks.